A Model and Survey of Distributed Data-Intensive Systems: Introduction

-In summary, a multitude of distributed data-intensive systems proliferated over the years.
-Each brings its specific choices in terms of data and storage model, usage assumptions, communication, synchronization and processing strategy, deployment, guarantees in terms of data consistency, fault tolerance, ordering.
-Yet, the problems they face and the solutions they propose are frequently overlapping, but the commonalities in design principles and implementation choices often hide behind concrete realizations and heterogeneous terminologies adopted in different research communities.
+\fakeparagraph{Motivations} In summary, a multitude of distributed data-intensive systems proliferated over the years.
+The problems they face and the solutions they propose are frequently overlapping, but the commonalities in design principles and implementation choices often hide behind concrete realizations and heterogeneous terminologies adopted by different research communities.
 In this scenario, it is difficult for users to grasp the subtle differences between systems, evaluate their benefits and limitations, capture their assumptions and guarantees, and select the most suitable ones for a given application.
 Also, it is hard for researchers to get a coherent and comprehensive view of the area, identify salient design choices, and understand their consequences in terms of functionalities and performance.

-To address these issues, this paper proposes \emph{a model} for data-intensive systems that integrates all key design and implementation choices into a unifying view.
-This model introduces a collection of abstract components that together provide the system functionalities.
-For each component, we define: \begin{inparaenum}[(i)] \item the assumptions it relies upon; \item the functionalities it provides; \item the guarantees it offers; \item the possible strategies for its design and implementation, highlighting their implications. \end{inparaenum} From the model, we derive \emph{a list of classification criteria} that we use to survey tens of state-of-the-art data-intensive systems, organized into \emph{a taxonomy} that highlights their similarities and differences.
+\fakeparagraph{Contributions and methodological approach} To address these issues, this paper proposes \emph{a model} for data-intensive systems that integrates key design and implementation choices into a unifying view.
+This model captures our view of a data-intensive system as a collection of abstract components that together provide the system functionalities.
+For each component, we define: \begin{inparaenum}[(i)] \item the assumptions it relies upon; \item the functionalities it provides; \item the guarantees it offers; \item the possible strategies for its design and implementation, highlighting their implications. \end{inparaenum} From these characteristics, we derive \emph{a list of classification criteria} that we use to survey tens of state-of-the-art data-intensive systems, organized into \emph{a taxonomy} that highlights their similarities and differences.